juliand71/Cookit/README.md

 I also need to flesh out the user account management a bit more, particularly I would like to add a list of Recipes that users can view from their account.

 # Log
+### 3/18/21
+Been doing random bits of work on this here and there.
+Trying to add e-mail confirmation to the authentication system.
+Decided to revert some of the commits I made around adding that and create a separate branch for it.
+I think the Identity code that was originally scaffolded in Visual Studio is causing me some headache trying to add customer data to my CookitUser class.
 ### 2/28/21
 Fixed up some styling to make things look a bit better on Mobile.
 I also fixed a bug with the authorization that was causing users to get access denied even when the recipe that was posted is theirs.